-- Step 1 On any map, select one or more endpoint devices by using CTRL click. - Step 2 In the right click menu, select Fulfill/Create Service. - Step 3 You will be taken to the same first screen as you see when creating a service in Prime Provisioning. - Step 4 Pick a policy.
+Step 1 On any map, select one or more endpoint devices by using CTRL click.
+Step 2 In the right click menu, select Fulfill/Create Service.
+Step 3 You will be taken to the same first screen as you see when creating a service in Prime Provisioning.
+Step 4 Pick a policy.
 Depending on the number of endpoints selected, not all policies will work.
-For example, you cannot create a point-to-point service if you have five endpoints selected, but you can create a VPLS or a L3 VPN.

 Step 5 Once you have selected the policy, the service request main page will appear as usual, prepopulated with links and with the selected devices.